Joomla! Module for SuperSaaS Appointment Scheduling

 Install the module.
 On the Joomla administrator page go to “Extensions” → “Extension Manager” and under the heading “Install from URL” enter the web address:

-Set the "Enabled" button to "Yes", set the "Access Level" to "Registered" and fill out the "Parameters" section:
+- For Joomla 1.5+ set the “Enabled” button to “Yes”, set the “Access Level” to “Registered”, and in the “Menu Assignment” section select the page(s) where to display the module.

 - SuperSaaS password.
 This is the password that the administrator uses to log in to SuperSaaS